dlarocque/algorithm-visualizer/README.md

 A program for visualizing sorting algorithms.

+This is my freshman year summer project! :)

 ## Set up

 You can either download the source code and run the application through your IDE or download the runnable JAR "AlgorithmVisualizer.jar" and run that.